A battle of designs: triangular vs. L-shaped detectors and parity violation in the gravitational-wave background: Detection prospects

 \subsubsection{Parameter estimation}

-We perform a Bayesian analysis to assess parameter recovery of simulated parity-violating GWBs for the most optimistic, (SR)$_3$(PY)$_3$ and most pessimistic, $\Delta_{10}$(PY)$_5$, network configurations.
-From the marginalized posteriors, we compute the 95\% Upper Limits (UL) and Lower Limits (LL) on $\Pi$, allowing us to make $\Pi = 0$ exclusion analyses.
-This is shown in Fig.~\ref{fig: Theory_vs_Data_Compare}: purple and green regions denote where $\Pi=0$ is ruled out with at least $95\%$ confidence by the 2L and triangular networks, respectively.
-We define a threshold region as the parameter space where the 2L network excludes $\Pi=0$ at $95\%$ confidence, but the triangle network does not.
-An average V-mode SNR corresponding to the borders of this threshold region is $\rho_V^{\Delta_{10} \text{(PY)}_5} \leq 2.16 \leq \rho_V^{\text{(SR)}_3 \text{(PY)}_3}$, which is indicated by the gray-shaded region in Fig. ~\ref{fig: Theory_vs_Data_Compare}.
+We perform a Bayesian analysis to assess parameter recovery of simulated parity-violating GWBs for the $\Delta_{15}$(PY)$_5$, (SR)$_3$(PY)$_3$ and (SR)$_1$(PY)$_1$ configurations.
+From the marginalized posteriors, we compute the $95\%$ credible intervals on $\Pi$, allowing us to make $\Pi = 0$ exclusion analyses.
+This is illustrated in Fig.~\ref{fig: Theory_vs_Data_Compare}, where the green, purple and blue shaded regions indicate parameter space in which $\Pi=0$ can be excluded at $95\%$ confidence by the $\Delta_{15}$(PY)$_5$, (SR)$_3$(PY)$_3$ and (SR)$_1$(PY)$_1$ configurations, respectively.

-Next, we focus on a flat parity-violating GWB case study with $\log_{10} \Omega_{\alpha}=-11.54$, $\Pi=-1$, indicated by the red star in Fig.~\ref{fig: Theory_vs_Data_Compare}.
-These parameters were chosen so that the signal lies in the threshold regime.
-The combined posteriors results are shown in Fig.~\ref{fig:PE}, where model parameters are recovered within $1\sigma$ for both networks.
-We derive the $95\%$ UL on $\Pi$ equal to $-0.238$ and $0.233$ for the 2L and triangular network, respectively.
-We also compute log Bayes factors for the parity-violating and the unpolarized GWB searches.
-For the (SR)$_3$(PY)$_3$ network, we obtain $\ln\mathcal{B}_{\Pi=0}^{\Pi\neq 0} =2.914 \pm 0.043$, while for $\Delta_{10}$(PY)$_5$ we find $\ln\mathcal{B}_{\Pi=0}^{\Pi\neq 0} =0.946 \pm 0.037$, highlighting the greater capability of (SR)$_3$(PY)$_3$ to distinguish a polarized from unpolarized GWBs than $\Delta_{10}$(PY)$_5$.
-Although these log Bayes factors do not indicate a strong preference for a PV model, this injection demonstrates that (SR)$_3$(PY)$_3$ can rule out $\Pi = 0$ at the $95\%$ confidence level, while $\Delta_{10}$(PY)$_5$ cannot.
+Next, we focus on a flat parity-violating GWB case study with $\log_{10} \Omega_{\alpha}=-11.54$, $\Pi=1$, indicated by the red star in Fig.~\ref{fig: Theory_vs_Data_Compare}.
+These parameters were chosen such that the signal lies within the exclusion regions of the $\Delta_{15}$(PY)$_5$ and (SR)$_3$(PY)$_3$ configurations, but remains outside that of the (SR)$_1$(PY)$_1$ network, thereby probing the threshold for excluding $\Pi=0$ across the different detector configurations.
+The combined posterior distributions recovered for this benchmark are shown in Fig.~\ref{fig:PE}, where the injected model parameters are recovered within $1\sigma$ for all three networks.
+We derive the $95\%$ and $99\%$ lower limits (LL) on $\Pi$ and compute the log Bayes factors for the parity-violating and the unpolarized GWB hypotheses.
+The results are summarized in Table~\ref{table:PE_results}.

+The log Bayes factors are consistent with our theoretical results in Section~\ref{sec:snr-prospects}.
+All network configurations robustly identify the presence of an unpolarized GWB, with (SR)$_1$(PY)$_1$ being the most decisive, as expected from its optimization for $I$-mode detection.
+The $\ln\mathcal{B}_{\Pi=0}^{\Pi\neq 0}$ values also exhibit a clear ranking: (SR)$_3$(PY)$_3$ provides strong evidence for a parity-violating GWB, followed by $\Delta_{10}$(PY)$_5$, while (SR)$_1$(PY)$_1$ yields inconclusive results.
+The LL constraints on $\Pi$ offer a more directly interpretable summary: (SR)$_3$(PY)$_3$ rules out $\Pi = 0$ at both $99\%$ and $95\%$ confidence, $\Delta_{10}$(PY)$_5$ excludes $\Pi = 0$ at $95\%$ confidence only, and (SR)$_1$(PY)$_1$ does not exclude $\Pi = 0$ at either level.